 An employer may be held indirectly liable for its employee’s negligent actions through the doctrine of vicarious liability, which provides for employer accountability when an employee is negligent in the course and scope of employment.
 Moreover, it may also be held directly liable for negligent hiring, negligent training, or negligent supervision.
 This is important because an employer typically has a greater policy limit on its insurance policy, and even when there are multiple victims, it may be possible to recover much-needed compensation.

 If you are seeking compensation for injuries arising out of a tanker truck accident, you should consult our firm.
-Our motor vehicle collision lawyers provide skillful legal representation to accident victims from our Folsom office, working hard to pursue the greatest possible damages for our clients.
+Our California personal injury lawyers provide skillful legal representation to accident victims from our Folsom office, working hard to pursue the greatest possible damages for our clients.
 Our principal previously worked in the insurance industry, and he has insights into how insurers handle truck accidents and the injuries that typically arise as a result of them.
-To obtain a free consultation with a Sacramento lawyer, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a Folsom truck accident lawyer, contact us online or call Travis G. Black & Associates at 916-962-2896.